gameboyjisoo/Connect4-AI/README.md

 Connect 4 AI program created using Python 3.
-Uses alpha-beta pruning
+Uses alpha-beta pruning with a minimax algorithm.